 During dry periods, it’s important to water your foundation.
 You may either use an automatic lawn sprinkler for this job or use an underground foundation watering system.
 This may be considerably expensive but it’s highly effective.

 7. Inspect your home for insects, cracks, and damage.

-The deterioration of your home’s foundation can be hastened by various factors such as trailing insects and cracks.
+The deterioration of your home’s foundation can be hastened by cracks.
 A routine property inspection can prove valuable in this regard.
 If you notice any holes or hairline cracks, have them plugged.

 Some details to consider when you first notice a crack are:

 If the size of the crack increases, consider contacting a foundation repair specialist.